kmhernan/scalaNGS/README.md

-scalaNGS
+# NGSTools
+*A compilation of tools for filtering and manipulating various NGS format written in the Scala language.*
+**Author: Kyle Hernandez**
+**Email: kmhernan@utexas.edu**
 ========

-NGS tools written in the Scala language.

-I am actively learning Scala.
+This is my first large 'metaprogram' in the Scala language.
+I am actively working on this, but no full public release is available.